Goals and Objectives

 You may find it helpful to have an

 scripts.js file to add information to the DOM.
-This JS file should call methods from your classes to retrieve information.
+This JS file should call methods from your classes to retrieve data.
 There should not be any DOM manipulation within your class files.

 - As a user, I should be able to view a list of all recipes.